INVEST IN NIGERIA

-A minimum share capital of Ten Thousand Naira (N10 000) is required to set up a private company (Limited Liability).
+Minimum share capital of Ten Thousand Naira (N10 000) is required to set up a private company (Limited Liability).
 For a Public Company (PLC) the required minimum share capital is five hundred thousand naira, (500,000 Naira).
-A minimum subscription of 25% of the authorised capital is also required at the point of incorporation.
+A minimum subscription of 25% of the authorized capital is also required at the point of incorporation.

 Company Registration Process

 The Company Registration process has been streamlined and simplified to enhance efficiency and rapidity, with the establishment of the One-Stop Investment Centre (OSIC), located on the premises of the Nigerian Investment Promotion Commission (NIPC).
 Through the services of OSIC, companies can now be registered in a matter of days.
 However, companies that so wish can engage the services of a legal counsel to perform the registration formalities, although this may attract a substantial fee.
 The following are the main steps in the process of company registration: